Notice of Pre-AIA or AIA Status

 Step 2B: The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.

-inputting, into a machine learning (ML) model operating across the plurality of user identifiers, the filtered dataset and an input topic, among the plurality of topics, the input topic being which is associated with a record of a particular user, the record of the particular user corresponding to a first event and being associated with a user identifier for the particular user; (receiving or transmitting data, using components and functions claimed at a high level of generality have been determined by the courts as being well-understood, routine, and conventional activities in the field of computer functions (See MPEP § 2106.05(d)(II)(i))
+inputting, into ML model, the filtered dataset, the confidence values, the lift values, and an input topic, among the plurality of topics, the input topic being which is associated with a record of a particular user, the record of the particular user corresponding to a first event and being associated with a user identifier for the particular user, wherein the ML model is a single model configured to jointly process the plurality of user identifiers using the filtered dataset representing the transitive relations mined across the plurality of user identifiers; (receiving or transmitting data, using components and functions claimed at a high level of generality have been determined by the courts as being well-understood, routine, and conventional activities in the field of computer functions (See MPEP § 2106.05(d)(II)(i))

-generating, by the ML model using the transitive relations represented in the filtered dataset and mined across the plurality of user identifiers (Mere instructions to apply an exception as it recites only the idea of a solution or outcome as discussed in MPEP § 2106.05(f))
+generating, by the ML model using the transitive relations represented in the filtered dataset and mined jointly across the plurality of user identifiers (Mere instructions to apply an exception as it recites only the idea of a solution or outcome as discussed in MPEP § 2106.05(f))

 wherein the antecedent topic and the consequent topic are included in the plurality of topics.
 (Field of use and technological environment, it does no more than generally link a judicial exception to a particular technological environment.
 MPEP § 2106.05(h))